How many types of Spanish are there?

 Types of Spanish

-Among the seven continents on the surface of the earth, there are many countries.
-They have specific cultures and languages which are the distinctive features of these places.
-The different languages that are spoken in a specific country are the soul of its culture.
+Among the seven continents on the earth’s surface, there are many countries.
+They have specific cultures and languages, which are the distinctive features of these places.
+The different languages spoken in a specific country are the soul of its culture.
 It would not be wrong to say that social relations are built solely on languages.
 When we talk about a country like Spain, the diverse traditions of the place, the flamenco music, dances, and bullfights are discussed.
-The types of Spanish is important to know when it comes to translations and present the right type of Spanish to the right audience.
+The types of Spanish are important to know when it comes to translations and presenting the right type of Spanish to the right audience.

 The Spanish Language: